-Stress – Those with “A” Type behavioural patterns are at a much higher risk of high blood pressure and heart disease. (competitive, aggressive, impatient, dominant, etc.)
+Stress – Those with “A” type behavioural patterns are at a much higher risk of high blood pressure and heart disease. (competitive, aggressive, impatient, dominant, etc.)

 High blood pressure only compounds other risk factors commonly found in those who suffer from chronic ill health, such as smoking, drinking alcohol, toxic heavy metals and oxidised LDL (bad cholesterol) as well as an increase in the (often ignored) inflammatory markers such as Lipoprotein a and Homocysteine.
-High blood pressure weakens your blood vessels at their bends and junctions and accelerates the inflammatory plaque cascade.
+High blood pressure weakens your blood vessels at their bends and junctions and speeds up the inflammatory plaque cascade.

 Incorporate healthy saturated fats in your diet, such as organic virgin coconut oil.
 Saturated fats have received a bad rap, but the truth is they are essential for good health.
 The true culprit in heart disease risk is trans fat, otherwise known as hydrogenated or partially hydrogenated oil.
 Read more about good fats and bad fats.

 Add blueberries to your diet.
 Blueberries may reduce the build-up of “bad” cholesterol that contributes to cardiovascular disease and stroke, according to scientists at the University of California.
 In fact, they have reported that blueberries contain pterostilbene, a compound which has the potential to lower cholesterol.